securityfirst/secfirst.org/content/training.md

       <p class="service-icon">
         <i class="fa fa-sitemap"></i>
       </p>
-      <p>A comprehensive assessment of your organisational security, including physical and cyber security, levels of risk and
+      <p>A comprehensive assessment of your organisational security, including physical and cybersecurity, levels of risk and
         risk mitigation.
       </p>
     </div>